Updated on February 7, 2017

 The stories about him vary, and the truth behind them is murky.
-But the Valentine legend affirms his appeal as a heroic and romantic figure.
+But the Valentine legend affirms his appeal as both a heroic and romantic figure.

 2. Historical Pagan Roots

 Valentine’s Day likely originated with a pagan party called Lupercalia.
-The ancient Romans celebrated this fertility festival on the Ides of February (mid-month).
+The ancient Romans celebrated this annual fertility festival on the Ides of February (mid-month).

 3. Your Heart on Your Sleeve